petrkudrnovsky/digital-garden/content/FIT/KOP/KOP 2. lecture.md

 		- NP-Class problems are problems, which could be verified by a DTM in polynomial time
 		- problem belongs to NP, if there exists a non-deterministic TM which solves all yes-instances in polynomial time
 - **NP = non-deterministic polynomial**
-- certificate is a prove that a solution exists
+- certificate is a proof that a solution exists
 	- certificate = values of configuration variables satisfying the constraints
 	- if we can verify the solution (= verifying if it satisfies all the constraints) in polynomial time -> the problem is NP (because in non-deterministic TM, one branch of the algorithm is able to solve the problem in polynomial time)
 	- we know the solution (from an oracle) and we just need to verify if the solution exists (the oracle "tells us the way through the algorithm")